abhitopia/ArcSolver/README.md

 # ArcSolver
 This is my attempt to solving arc puzzles using Deep Learning.
+The code is NOT ORGANISED for public consumption.

 ## Innovation Tracker
 - Task Augmentation